 Mr. Frey has represented a national bank, major health care providers, group purchasing organizations, registered investment advisers, public agencies, broker-dealers, public companies and businesses in the gaming industry, as well as corporate executives, public and labor union officials and a lobbyist.

 Before joining the firm, Mr. Frey was the Assistant U.S. Attorney-in-Charge of the U.S. Attorney’s Office in Camden, New Jersey.
 In more than 15 years as a prosecutor, Mr. Frey tried dozens of major cases and supervised hundreds of others.

 Mr. Frey has taught at Rutgers University School of Law.
-He is a trustee of the Association of the Federal Bar of New Jersey, and on the Executive Committee of the Federal Bar Association, Criminal Law Committee, Philadelphia Chapter.
+A former trustee of the Association of the Federal Bar of New Jersey, he is an officer of the Federal Bar Association, Criminal Law Committee, Philadelphia Chapter.
 He is a member of the Advisory Boards of BNA’s Criminal Law Reporter and White Collar Crime Report.
 He is a non-governmental advisor to the International Competition Network (ICN), Cartel Working Group.

 Mr. Frey is a co-author of H.R.
 409 and S. 273, bills to divide New Jersey into two federal judicial districts, and H.R.
 417, the Anti-Open Air Drug Market Act.